As a little girl, all I wanted to do was become a mom. I would daydream about what it was going to be like.

-- Right now we live in Cape Cod, MA.
-But we have also lived in Elizabeth City, NC, Nova Scotia, Canada, Sacramento, CA, Fort Leavenworth, KS, and Alexandria, VA.
+- Right now we live in Stuttgart, Germany.
+But we have also lived in Elizabeth City, NC, Nova Scotia, Canada, Sacramento, CA, Fort Leavenworth, KS, Alexandria, VA, and Cape Cod, MA.
 My husband and I met in Charleston, SC and I grew up in Linwood, New Jersey.

 - My favorite smell in the world is my children after a day at the beach.
 They smell like sunscreen, salt, and sunshine.
 If that smell could be bottled, I’d wear it every day.

 - My favorite show of all-time is Friday Night Lights.
 Followed closely by The West Wing.
 I’m not finished Parenthood yet, but that might be on this list soon.
 It makes me feel all. the. feels.

 - I’ve never had a glass of milk in my entire life.
 Not a one.
 Not even as a baby.
 (I love dairy, but milk is just not my thing.
 My kids drink enough that I should keep a cow in the backyard.)

 - Without question, Thanksgiving is my favorite holiday.
 (I even wrote an e-book about it.)

 - I’m a HUGE reader.
 I’ll read anything.
 Classics, mysteries, paranormal romance, kids books.
 You name it.

 - I’m a big klutz.
 If it is sharp, I’ll cut myself.
 If it’s hot, I’ll burn myself.
 I trip over everything, I have zero coordination.
 I’m a mess.

 - I went to College of Charleston and consider myself to be a belle by default.